-remates embark on pregnancy without pre-checking, especially in rural settings.
+Females embark on pregnancy without pre-checking, especially in rural settings.

 "But we tell them, hey, hold your horses!
-If you embark on a pregnancy unprepared and you have kidney disease, we have to counsel and the term."
+If you embark on a pregnancy unprepared and you have kidney disease, we have to counsel and advise you.

-"Sometimes they don't listen, then don't come again due to guilt, and only return when complicatively educated populations, she says, sighing.
+"Sometimes they don't listen, then don't come again due to guilt, and only return when complications occur.

+"This happens even among relatively educated populations," she says, sighing.